The 10 Best SEM Tools You Need to Save Time & Money

-This tool helps make you quick CRO gains while allowing even the most HTML-challenged people launch the on-page test they’ve been anxiously waiting for.
+This tool helps make you quick CRO gains while allowing even the most HTML-challenged people to launch the on-page test they’ve been anxiously waiting for.

 Answer the Public is an easy-to-use keyword research tool that can assist in your paid search, SEO, and content strategies.
-This tool allows users to analyze keywords to see what questions people are asking across Google.
+This SEM tool allows users to analyze keywords to see what questions people are asking across Google.

 For example, searching for the phrase ‘coffee’ generates a satisfying diagram with the top Google searches related to coffee such as ‘where to buy coffee beans’ or ‘what are the best coffee grinders’.
-This gives you insight into what users are searching and how you can cater your PPC strategy to these common questions and bid on more relevant keywords.
+This gives you insight into what users are searching for and how you can cater your PPC strategy to these common questions and bid on more relevant keywords.

 A limited number of searches are free per day but Answer the Public also offers premium packages with additional features.